Push/Pull logoPush/Pull

 • Free version still includes workout logging, stats, Strong Cloud backup, Apple Watch support, and unlimited workout logs.

-• Apple Health sync, widgets, and manual CSV backup are all documented on the current iOS listing.
+• Apple Health sync, CSV export, and cloud backup are all documented on the current iOS listing.

 • Strong PRO adds unlimited templates, advanced graphs, and built-in calculators.